GimelStudio/GimelStudio/README.md

 !["Gimel Studio mockup"](https://i.ibb.co/SPKdJxg/Updated-UI-Mockup.png "Gimel Studio")

+# Discord & Gitter

+If you'd like to join development, help with the UI design or have questions, comments or ideas you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK) or [Gitter](https://gitter.im/Gimel-Studio/community).
+These are places where you can chat with the developers and project contributors and get the latest development updates.

-# Roadmap Goals
+# Vision

-For now, we're trying to keep the roadmap limited to realistic goals, keeping fun (of course!) and on-par with the amount of developers/contributors we have. *(Hint: we could possibly do more if you contribute.)*
+The main goal is to expand on and greatly improve upon the concepts from the [original version](https://github.com/Correct-Syntax/Gimel-Studio) of Gimel Studio to create a serious (yet fun!)
+2D graphics editor.

+This includes:

+- Re-designed UI (highly inspired by the Blender 2.8x UI and parts of Sketch)
+- Improved file-type support (.tiff, .exr files, etc)
+- 16-bit workflow support
+- CPU and GPU based processing
+- Highly improved node-graph and overall workflow for image editing
+- Greater emphasis on re-usabilty of nodegraph setups via templates, etc
+- User preferences and UI translations
+- Continued improvement and additions to the Python API for scripting custom nodes

+Nodes can be used to composite, create/add new effects and/or composite raster and vector graphics on-demand.
+Helpful gizmos in the interactive viewport can be used to do various editing tasks and speed up the workflow.
+Preset node graph templates can be created, used and re-used to save time setting up common node-setups.

+Custom nodes can be scripted with the built-in Python API for maximum flexibility.
+Integrations with other softwares like Blender are planned.

+With a fully non-destructive workflow that uses both GPU and CPU processing while being seamlessly cross-platform on Windows, Linux and MacOs (for 64-bit systems), Gimel Studio aims to be a simple, yet powerful 2d graphics editing tool for beginners and pros alike.

-**Visit our new home landing-page [here](https://gimelstudio.github.io) for some more detailed information on the project goals, vision, etc**
+**Visit our new home landing-page [here](https://gimelstudio.github.io) for detailed information on the project goals, etc**

 # Immediate Tasks

+This is a short list of some immediate tasks we're working on:

+- [ ] Finish main window code
+- [ ] Continue to implement and refine custom widgets for the UI
+- [ ] Integrate UI translation support
+- [ ] Implement Node Registry

-Take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for some immediate and future tasks.
-PRs are welcome! :)
+You can also take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for details on these and other immediate and future tasks.

+PRs are always welcome! :)

 # Running the WIP code

 At this early stage of development, the code is very WIP and likely to change a lot.
-Many things are not implemented, buggy and/or roughly implemented.
+Many things are not implemented and/or not stable.

 However, if you'd like to see the latest updates to the GUI and backend, you can do so by following the steps below: